zerozole/Peak_Driven_Region_Segmentation/README.md

 **Author:** Atal Agrawal
 **Affiliation:** Department of Physics, Indian Institute of Technology Roorkee

-This repository contains the code the PDRS.
+This repository contains the python implementation of PDRS.

 PDRS is an **O(N)** algorithm designed to efficiently isolate transient high-activity regions in irregularly sampled time series data.